 Where to stay nearby: The Blenheim Buttery (£85-£125 per night), Macdonald Bear Hotel (£98 – £169 per night), The Feathers (£199-£319 per night).

-Peak District & Chatsworth House
+Weekend escape to the Peak District & Chatsworth House

 Best for: UK history, picnics, a family day out, Pride and Prejudice or Jane Austen fans.